craftcms/docs/docs/4.x/console-commands.md

 --to
-: The email address to send the test email to.
+: Email address that should receive the test message.

 ## `migrate`